Master of Land & Property Development

 For a better understanding of your total cost of attendance, please visit the Texas A&M University cost and tuition rates webpage.
 This webpage will provide you with an opportunity to review estimated cost of attendance information for undergraduate, graduate and professional students, as well as other resources such as the tuition calculator and billing and fee explanations.

-The department and school both offer both scholarships and assistantships to students.
+The department and college both offer both scholarships and assistantships to students.
 About one-third to one-half of students receive some sort of assistance.
 Assistantships in the department involve a 20-hour a week work commitment and include a monthly stipend (salary).
 Scholarships range from $1,000 to $10,000.
 All applicants are departmentally considered for financial assistance without an additional application needed.

-For more information about the Master of Land and Property Development program, please contact Tim Early, MLPD Program Coordinator, at time86@arch.tamu.edu.
+For more information about the Master of Land and Property Development program, please contact Tim Early, MLPD Program Coordinator, at [email protected].

-Questions about application requirements and process can be directed to Thena Morris at t-morris@tamu.edu.
+Questions about application requirements and process can be directed to Thena Morris at [email protected].